-1. Definitions

-- a.
-Brevity - 1) Poetry: A complete poem if less than 250 words or, from a longer poem, an excerpt of not more than 250 words. - Prose: Either a complete article, story or essay of less than 2,500 words or an excerpt of not more than 2,500 words from any prose work. - Illustration: One chart, graph, diagram, drawing, cartoon, or picture per book or per periodical issue.
+1. Definitions a.
+Brevity - 1) Poetry: A complete poem if less than 250 words or, from a longer poem, an excerpt of not more than 250 words. - 2) Prose: Either a complete article, story or essay of less than 2,500 words or an excerpt of not more than 2,500 words from any prose work. - 3) Illustration: One chart, graph, diagram, drawing, cartoon, or picture per book or per periodical issue.
 In some cases, such illustrations are copyrighted individually and cannot be reproduced under fair use.
-(See D.3. below) - b.
+(See D.3. below) b.
 Cumulative Effect - 1) The copying of the material is for only one course per class term of the instructor for whom the copies are made. - 2) Not more than one short poem, article, story, essay or two excerpts may be copied from the same author, nor more than three from the same collective work or periodical volume during one class term. - 3) There shall not be more than nine instances of such multiple copying for one course during one class term.
 The limitations stated in (1) and (2) above shall not apply to current news periodicals and newspapers and current news sections of other periodicals.

-2. Prohibitions as to a) and b) above

-Notwithstanding any of the above, the following shall be prohibited:
+2. Prohibitions as to a) and b) above Notwithstanding any of the above, the following shall be prohibited: a.
+There shall be no copying of or from works intended to be "consumable" in the course of study or of teaching.
+These include workbooks, exercises, standardized tests and test booklets, answer sheets, and like consumable materials. b.
+Copying shall not: